eeverman/andhow/README.md

 		The trans object would share a ref to all of the values, so it would hold the values in memory if it did not close (typical issue w/ resources).
 	Both of those options involve isolating the value map.
+*	Nulls might be explicitly set, possibly w/ EL.
+In that case, the LoaderState (and ConfigPoints) will need to track if a value is explicitly set in some way other than figuring it out from a null value.